#22. Ask the experts: will a paywall damage your SEO performance?

 In today’s newsletter:

-• Will a damage performance?
-A shiny new “” article is out covering the all important topic of paywalls and SEO
+• Will a paywall damage SEO performance?
+A shiny new “Ask the experts” article is out covering the all important topic of paywalls and SEO

 • Live blogging at The Guardian – Is text-heavy, reverse chronology content still relevant?
 Or does live blogging bring lessons from social media to news websites?